 This luau is located next to Ko Olina beach resort and the sunset views over Paradise Cove was beautiful.

-There are several luau packages to choose from and we got the package which included table service.
-This might be a good idea for you if you don't like waiting in a long line for the buffet..
-We went on a Friday night and there were hundreds of guests there, and the line looked very long.
-So I think for us the upgrade was worth it..... the ticket included hotel pick up and drop off and we were greeted at the venue with leis and mai tais.
+There are several luau packages to choose from and we bought the package that included a la carte service although there is an option for self-serve buffet.
+We went on a Friday night and there were hundreds of guests there.
+The buffet line looked very long, so I think for us, the upgrade was worth it.
+The ticket included hotel pick up and drop off and we were greeted at the venue with leis and mai tais.
 Before the luau begins you get to participate in cultural games and activities which was pretty fun.
-During the dinner there was also a show including singing and dancing from various Polynesian cultures which was great..
+During the dinner there was also a show including singing and dancing from various Polynesian cultures which was great.
+The fire dancing was terrific!

 We walked down Kuhio Ave to the Mandarin Hotel to meet our shuttle bus to Paradise Cove Luau.
 Our host for the evening was "Cuzin Ryan."
 He was very interractive with the crowd on the bus, personally introducing himself to every passenger and told us to come directly to him with questions or concerns at any point in the evening.
 He designated us the "Sexy Bus."
 The drive to the luau was about 25-30 minutes, at Ko Olina resort on Oahu's leeward side.
 After disembarking, we lined up for our first Mai Tai, served in a cup about the size you'd get on an airline.
 But not to worry - our package included unlimited Mai Tais!
 After downing that first drink, we stood in line to receive leis and the obligatory photo with "Natives" in traditional hula wear.
 We ended up buying the photo.
 I'll spare you the details on the activities, you can see their website for yourself.
 I do have to say the food was pretty good, especially the Kalua pork!
 Yes, I tried the poi just because we're in Hawai'i and I wasn't impressed.
 The entertainment during the dinner show was excellent as well.
 We were returned to the Mandarin Hotel around 10:00pm as Cuzin Ryan entertained us all the way home, even playing the ukulele for us.